ayberkgerey/Find-Recipe-ReactJS/README.md

 <h1>Any Recipe You Want</h1>

 <p>Are you at home because of corona virus and you want to cook something different ?
-Try this dude!</p>
+Try it!</p>
 <p>Search what do you want to cook and have 10 recipe!</p><br/>

 <h3>Topics</h3>